AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 You can create and apply themes to stylize an adaptive form<!-- or an interactive communication-->.
 A theme contains styling details for the components and panels.
 Styles include properties such as background colors, state colors, transparency, alignment, and size.
 When you apply a theme, the specified style reflects on the corresponding components.
 Theme is managed independently without a reference to an adaptive form<!-- or interactive communication -->.

+A fresh Cloud Service instance is devoid of any themes.
+You can download and install [reference themes package](https://documentcloud.adobe.com/link/track?uri=urn:aaid:scds:US:9d2aa024-80c5-48e2-878d-9cd55e0be3ac) on your Cloud Service instance.
+It provides a set of themes to get you started.

 ## Creating, downloading, or uploading a theme {#creating-downloading-or-uploading-a-theme}

 A theme is created and saved as a separate entity, complete with meta-properties like adaptive forms.
 It allows reusing a theme in multiple adaptive forms<!-- or  and interactive communications-->.
 You can also move a theme to a different instance and reuse it.